EAimTY/tuic/README.md

 ## FAQ

+### What are the advantages of TUIC over other proxy protocols / implementioons?

+As mentioned before, TUIC's goal is to minimize the handshake latency as much as possible.
+Thus, the core of the TUIC protocol is to reduce the additional round trip time added by the relay.
+For TCP relaying, TUIC only adds a single round trip between the TUIC server and the TUIC client - half of a typical TCP-based proxy would require.
+TUIC also has a unique UDP relaying mechanism.
+It achieves 0-RTT UDP relaying by syncing UDP relay sessions implicitly between the server and the client.

+Low handshake latency means faster connection establishment and UDP packet delay time.
+TUIC also supports both UDP over streams and UDP over datagrams for UDP relaying.
+All of these make TUIC the most efficient proxy protocol for UDP relaying.

+### Why my TUIC is slower than other proxy protocols / implementioons?

+For a Internet connection, fast / slow is defined by both:

+- Handshake latency
+- Bandwidth

+They are equally important.
+For the first case, TUIC can be one of the best solution right now.
+You can directly feel it from things like the speed of opening a web page in your browser.
+For the second case, TUIC may be a bit slower than other TCP-based proxy protocols due to ISPs' QoS, but TUIC's bandwidth can still be competitive in most cases.

 ### Why TUIC client doesn't support other inbound / advanced route settings?

 Since there are already many great proxy convert / distribute solutions, there really is no need for me to reimplement those again.
 If you need those functions, the best choice to chain a V2Ray layer in front of the TUIC client.
 For a typical network program, there is basically no performance cost for local relaying.

 ## License

 GNU General Public License v3.0